 The predominant use of land within this district is agriculture and undeveloped land.
 The purpose is to provide for preservation and protection of agricultural land, limit development upon flood prone land, provide for future expansion in areas near municipalities, and to discourage uses incompatible with agricultural operations.

-Allowed Uses
+- 1. Allowed Uses - a.
+All types of farming and ranching operations - b.
 Uses are allowed in the AG district in accordance with Table 1.

 a.
 Development within the AG district is subject to the dimensional standards of Table 2.